-- 4-methylbenzylidene camphor (4MBC) - Sunscreen ingredient shown to cause coral bleaching.
-Allowed in Europe and Canada, not in USA or Japan.
+- 4-methylbenzylidene camphor (4MBC): Sunscreen ingredient shown to cause coral bleaching.
+Allowed in Europe and Canada, not in the USA or Japan.

 The US National Park Service, PADI (the Professional Association of Underwater Instructors), and numerous eco-tour operators (including coral reef parks in Mexico) recommend that you avoid sunscreens with oxybenzone and use only mineral based sunscreens to help protect coral reefs.

 Are Babo Botanicals Sunscreen Reef-Safe?